Skip to main content

 Most businesses follow an S-shaped life-cycle.
 They start small (like mice) and many die.
 A small percentage successfully scale up rapidly (like gazelles) into companies worth millions and even billions.
 Some eventually get sold or slow down like elephants.
-In “Scaling Up”, Verne Harnish focuses on a company’s growth stage and shows you the step-by-step process to successfully grow your business by 10 times.
-In this summary, we’ll give an overview of the 3 key obstacles to growth, the 4D framework to overcome them and the 4 foundations to scale up your business.
+This book by Verne Harnish focuses on a company’s growth stage and shows you the step-by-step process to successfully grow your business by 10 times.
+In this free Scaling Up summary, you’ll get an overview of the 3 key obstacles to growth, the 4D framework to overcome them and the 4 foundations to scale up your business.

-Scaling Up: Summary
+Scaling Up: An overview

 The 3 Key Barriers to Growth